Do you often find yourself procrastinating, instead of getting important things done?

 The best technique that’s helped me make myself do those boring tasks that need doing is this:

 Focus on how good it’s going to feel when you’ve finally done those boring tasks and you can tick them off your to-do list.
 Keep tuning into the feeling of relief and satisfaction you will feel and use it to get you through the task.

 Another thing you can do is promise yourself a reward.
 If you complete a boring but necessary task on time, reward yourself with a treat; maybe a slice of cake and coffee from your favourite coffee shop.
 Or if it’s a really big, important task, reward yourself with a massage or anything else that feels like an absolute treat – because you deserve it.

-The more you do something you fear, the more enjoyable it becomes.
+The more you do something you fear, the more comfortable and enjoyable it becomes.

 There’s a certain adrenaline boost that you get when you overcome your fears that can become addictive with time, to the point where you actually really start getting hooked on doing the thing you once feared.